piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Your challenge as a staff member is to figure out how to apply those mentors.

 Expertise is not a prerequisite.
 Insights, willingness to share, and relatable stories are.
-So find the people who can talk honestly about their experiences.
+So find the people who can talk honestly about their experiences and share relevant feedback.
 Whether they are considered "experts" or not.

+CAVEAT: Most of your speakers will be either founders or experts.
+But your entire mentor pool can have a ton of variety and levels of expertise — or lack thereof.

 #### 4) Speaking is more important than listening
 Sometimes, being a good speaker isn't what startups need.
 They need someone who listens.